-Park rangers cannot easily speak to matters of conjecture, but in the matter of the rock, it's clearly a fact that the rock was blasted on the day of the assault on McKinley.
+Park rangers cannot easily speak to matters of conjecture, but in the matter of the rock, it's a fact that the cliff was blasted on the day of the assault on McKinley.

 "People have heard of the legend of the rock and ask about it from time to time, especially when visiting Thurmond," she said.

-"Then when people ask about hauntings in Thurmond, this story is my go-to tale, because we do know the facts of McKinley’s assassination, but the legend of McKinley's Rock also offers some satisfaction for those looking for a superstitious element that can never be proven."
+"Then, when people ask about hauntings in Thurmond, this story is my go-to tale, because we know the facts of McKinley’s assassination, but the legend of McKinley's Rock also offers some satisfaction for those looking for a superstitious element that can never be proven."